Sri Sathya Sai district

 Sri Sathya Sai district is a district in the Indian state of Andhra Pradesh.
 Its headquarters is at Puttaparthi.
 It was formed on 4 April 2022 from parts of the erstwhile Anantapur district.

 Etymology

 This district is named after Indian Guru Sri Sathya Sai Baba, who contributed to improving the infrastructure of the Rayalaseema region by building schools, university, free healthcare institutions and drinking water projects.

 History

 Sri Sathya Sai district was formed on 4 April 2022 from the Dharmavaram, Penukonda, Kadiri revenue divisions of erstwhile Anantapur district.
 A new Puttaparthi revenue division is created as part of the formation.

+On Dec 31st 2025 Madakasira revenue division formed in this district.

 Geography

 This district is bounded on the North by Anantapur district, on the East by Annamayya district and Kadapa district and on the West and South West by Chitradurga, Tumakuru, Chikkaballapura districts of Karnataka State.

 Mallappakonda, Penukonda, Madakasira and Nagasamudram are the major hill ranges, which account for the uncultivable, uninhabitable regions in the district.
 Pennar, Chitravathi, Jayamangala, Maddileru, Papagni, Vandamaneru, Tadakaleru, Pandameru are the main rivers.
 The district has average elevation of about 1760 feet which results in h tolerable climate throughout the year.
 The normal rainfall is 590.9 mm, 60.3% of which happens during The normal the South West Monsoon period.
 March, April and May are warm months with the normal maximum temperature range of 37.6 °C - 39.2 °C. December and January are cooler months with the normal minimum temperature range of 17.5 °C to 17.7 °C. The soils are mostly red soil in the district.